 - Home life: Is there a stable and safe home waiting, one that is free from drugs and alcohol?
 Is home inhabited by people who are sober, or willing to stay sober for their loved one, and who will be supportive of long-term recovery with minimal emotional or other issues?
 Home can be a great support to someone in recovery or the source of great stress that ultimately triggers relapse.
 If there is no safe place to go, residential treatment should continue.

 - Support system: A positive support network is a critical component of remaining relapse-free in recovery, and the larger and more diverse that support system, the better.

-- Treatment for co-occurring disorders: Stability in treatment for addiction is, of course, important but so too is stability in treatment for co-occurring mental health disorders.
-Because the symptoms of, for example, chronic pain, severe depression, or panic disorder are often triggers for drug use, the individual should feel confident in managing their symptoms without relapse.
+- Treatment for co-occurring disorders: Stability in treatment for addiction is important, but so too is stability in treatment for co-occurring mental health disorders.
+Because the symptoms some conditions are often triggers for drug misuse, the individual should feel confident in managing their symptoms without relapsing.

 - Established referrals: It is important to remain actively engaged in treatment after leaving residential care; thus, referrals can play an important role, especially for continued treatment for co-occurring disorders.

 - Gut instinct: If an individual simply does not feel ready to take on the challenges of living a sober life without round-the-clock support, then it may not be time for residential treatment to end.
 In some cases, an intermediary step may be the best choice.

 Sober living homes provide a “step-down” solution for clients who have spent significant time in residential treatment and do not feel ready to live independently in recovery.
 With varying levels of support, clients can find a program that provides them with the encouragement to stay sober in a drug-free environment surrounded by peers who are also working to establish themselves in sobriety.